JeremyDezalos/DSE-Renamester/rk.md

 ## BS self reflections
 ----

+Next step: add renaming

+Idea: change routing table (yeah... again) to have a mapping as follow

+peerID -> {
+    nextHopID
+    IP (empty string "" for non-neighbors)
+    display name
+}

+otherwise we will have up to 3 tables

+This would allow to:
+- Get a list of neighbhors somewhat efficiently
+- Get a list of peerID->display name easily
+- Still get the routing table easily
+- (Optional) Easily create a routing table EXCLUDING neighbors (to avoid A->A mapping in UI)

 Original "AddPeer" function allows to add (mutiple) peers using only IP addresses This as to be kept somehow for initial connection to other peers, but internally should change to sending idRequest and idReply messages,